tmarfil/nginx_on_ecs_fargate/README.md

 # Deploying NGINX Plus Graviton-powered containers as AWS ECS Fargate Tasks

-Amazon's new cloud computing chip, [AWS Graviton4](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip), is now generally available (June 2024).
+Amazon's new cloud computing chip, [AWS Graviton4](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip), is now generally available (July 2024).
 Running NGINX Plus as a containerized service on Graviton instances in AWS aligns with current best practices in cloud-native design patterns.
 This approach often leads to cost savings and performance gains for suitable workloads.

 ## Introduction